positroncascade/PyAero/README.md

 ```bash
 pyaero
 ```
-You might want to add PYAERO_PATH to your .login script (or equivalent Windows setup for).
+You might want to add PYAERO_PATH to your .login script (or equivalent Windows setup).
 Likewise the start command can be added to .cshrc or any *.bat file on Windows.

-You should be good.
+You should be good to go.

 ## Release History